CompPhysics/InsightPhysicsImmersionWeek/README.md

 ## Teaching Staff
-We have a collection of three lecturers and four teaching assistants avaliable to helo you this week.
+We have a collection of three lecturers and four teaching assistants avaliable to help you this week.
 Learn more about our teaching staff [here](people.md).

 ## Communications